Juniper/wistar/docs/junos_space_17_1R1_install.rst

   Add NTP Server? [y/N]

-10. Configure your display name for the system.
+10. Configure your display name for the system (this does not have to match your instance name in the topology).

 ::